 Today, elected leaders like Senator Lindsay Graham not only endorse Israel’s preemptive military strikes on Iran, but treats them like a “game.”
 Many of the same leaders continue to allocate U.S. tax dollars to fund what Amnesty International and leading scholars in the field have determined is Israel’s perpetuation of a “genocide” in Gaza.1

-All this as President Trump prepares to hosts an unprecedented spectacle of presidential military might and, according to U.S. District Judge Charles Breyer, has illegally seized control of and deployed the California National Guard to address anti-ICE protests in violation of the 10th Amendment of the Constitution.
+All this as President Trump prepares to host an unprecedented spectacle of presidential military might and, according to U.S. District Judge Charles Breyer, has illegally seized control of and deployed the California National Guard, in violation of the 10th Amendment of the Constitution, to address anti-ICE protests.

 Judge Breyer expressed deep concern over the Trump administration’s contention that the protests in Los Angeles constituted a “rebellion” against the government worthy of federalizing the National Guard . “[T]he Court is troubled by the implication inherent in Defendants' argument that protest against the federal government, a core civil liberty protected by the First Amendment, can justify a finding of rebellion,” wrote Breyer.
 U.S. courts, the Judge explained, “have repeatedly reaffirmed that peaceful protest does not lose its protection merely because some isolated individuals act violently outside the protections of the First Amendment.”
 That protests generate discomfort, are “provocative” and sometimes cause “inconvenience” are not justifications for their suppression.